Tisha7353/You-Dont-Know-JS/objects-classes/ch1.md

 The biggest differences between JS's object literals and JSON are, for objects defined as JSON:

-1. property names must be quoted with `"` double-quote characters
+1.<mark> property names must be quoted with `"` double-quote characters

-2. property values must be literals (either primitives, objects, or arrays), not arbitrary JS expressions
+2. <mark>property values must be literals (either primitives, objects, or arrays), not arbitrary JS expressions

-In JS programs, an object literal does not require quoted property names -- you *can* quote them (`'` or `"` allowed), but it's usually optional.
-There are however characters that are valid in a property name, but which cannot be included without surrounding quotes; for example, leading numbers or whitespace:
+<mark>In JS programs, an object literal does not require quoted property names -- you *can* quote them (`'` or `"` allowed), but it's usually optional.
+There are <mark>however characters that are valid in a property name, but which cannot be included without surrounding quotes; for example, leading numbers or whitespace:

 ```js
 myObj = {